post-kerbin-mining-corporation/MkIVSystem/readme.txt

 MkIV Spaceplane Parts v0.0.1
 ============================

-This is a pack providing a new stockalike spaceplane fuselage system
+This is a parts pack for Kerbal Space Program v0.25, providing a new stockalike spaceplane fuselage system that is designed for 2.5m parts

 ============
 INSTALLATION